Wide-Angle Seated Forward Bend

 Step Three

 Focus on pressing the backs of your thighs firmly into the floor while you walk your hands forward on the floor in front of you.
 Try to keep your arms straight as you stretch forward.
 Bend from your hip joints and try to keep your back straight.
-When you feel your back start to dome so that your chest is collapsing down, then do not move further.
+When you feel your back start to dome so that your chest is collapsing down, stop moving further.

 Step Four